dfinity/response-verification/examples/http-certification/json-api/README.md

 ## Responses

 The certification tree has its own dedicated data structure while responses, similarly to CEL expressions, are stored in a `HashMap`, along with their respective certifications.
 The responses and certifications are stored separately from the CEL expressions because they are likely to change throughout the canister's lifecycle, where as the CEL expressions are set once.
-They could all be stored within the same structure though if a developer wishes to follow that approach.
+They could all be stored within the same structure if a developer wishes.

 ```rust
 struct CertifiedHttpResponse {